oclint/oclint-docs/usage/oclint-json-compilation-database.rst

 \-e EXCLUDES, -exclude EXCLUDES, --exclude EXCLUDES
     Remove files matching pattern from ``compile_commands.json`` or prior matching result

-Sometimes, you may be interested in a subset of entire codebase defined in ``compile_commands.json``, and just want to inspect these sources.
-To do that, you can use filter options to get this subset.
+Sometimes, we may be interested in a subset of entire codebase defined in ``compile_commands.json``, and just want to inspect these sources.
+To do that, we can use filter options to get this subset.
 Since ``oclint-json-compilation-database`` is written in Python, so the matching pattern needs to follow `Python regular expression syntax`_.
-In addition, multiple filters can be chained to get the file set you need for analysis.
+In addition, multiple filters can be chained to get the file set we need for analysis.

 OCLint Options
 ^^^^^^^^^^^^^^

-Remember there are `many options <oclint.html>`_ that you can use to change the behavior of OCLint itself?
-Sure, you can ask ``oclint-json-compilation-database`` to pass through these options when it invokes ``oclint`` under the hook.
+Remember there are `many options <oclint.html>`_ that we can use to change the behavior of OCLint itself?
+Sure, but we can also ask ``oclint-json-compilation-database`` to pass through these options when it invokes ``oclint`` under the hook.

-Since you have all compiler options in ``compile_commands.json`` file, so this time you don't need to tell ``oclint`` about them.
+Since we have all compiler options in ``compile_commands.json`` file, so this time we don't need to tell ``oclint`` about them.
 But by following the same idea, now, these OCLint options can be given directly to ``oclint-json-compilation-database`` by appending ``--`` separator followed by all OCLint options:

 .. code-block:: none